 Upon first glance, you’d think there are no differences between the two interior packages.
 Indeed, all trim levels have the same minimalist design with a 15.4″ display planted at the centre of the dashboard, a panoramic tinted glass roof, a vegan interior and the same amount of storage space within the cabin.
 Note, the interior colour comes in black but should you want it in a white finish instead, it’ll cost an additional £1,100.

 However, dig a little deeper and you’ll find there are a few features that the ‘Premium Interior’ adds over the entry-level model; the biggest being the audio system.
-As standard, the Model 3 comes with eight speakers, while the upgraded variant has two amplifiers, enables an additional six drivers to be used and adds a subwoofer in the boot – taking the tally up to 15 speakers.
+As standard, the Model 3 comes with seven speakers, while the upgraded variant has two amplifiers, which enables an additional seven drivers to be used within the cabin and also adds a subwoofer in the boot – taking the tally up to 14 speakers.

 The additional speakers within the cabin and the subwoofer really bolster the overall audio performance.
 While the rear-wheel drive Model 3 is no slouch, namely in comparison to rival EVs, it’s not quite as impressive as the sound system found within the rear-wheel drive models.
 Indeed, if you’re an audio enthusiast, you’ll want to get one of the more expensive trims as they offer superior sonic performance.
 We’d say that the upgraded audio system alone is worth around £1,000-2,000; this figure is based on what rival manufacturers offer as an upgrade.